Table of content

 Finally, a good and cheap application is certainly not being done quickly.
 Sometimes, however, you may find out that the best results are achieved by focusing only on one of the three goals.
 For example, when creating a large commercial project, you need to focus on its quality.
 It definitely can’t be done either quickly or cheaply, but the potential profit on product success is often worth the risk.

 However, there is an exception to the rule, which is outsourcing.
 If you are a resident of the USA, Canada or Germany, hiring an experienced contractor, e.g. from Eastern Europe, is a good way to quickly create a good application at a lower cost than it would take to develop it in your country.
+You’ll be able to read more about finding dedicated software developers and top outsourcing destinations in Mike’s article.
 Professional software project management is in this case combined with mitigation of any technical, financial or schedule risks.
-An experienced and open-minded partner, such as TeaCode, is able to help you achieve the perfect balance of your project goals and opt for the reduction of operational risks.
+An experienced and open-minded partner, such as TeaCode, is able to help you achieve the perfect balance of your project goals, budget concerns and opt for the reduction of operational risks.

 Once you’ve established your project assumptions, milestones, deadline and budget, it’s really easy to assume that the program will be built exactly the way you want it to be.
 Unfortunately, in practice, it may sometimes turn out that the assumptions of the software development team may not exactly match yours without consistent and regular communication.
 Differences in interpreting the guidelines are a sign of poor management and lead to unexpected changes in the performance or appearance of the product.
 Your team may then be wasting time going in the wrong direction and stepping back to solve growing problems.